-When it comes to your investments, you don’t need a degree in finance to know where you stand and how to plan for your future.
+When it comes to your investments, you don’t need a degree in know where you stand and how to plan for your future.
 There are now dozens of online tools to help you dissect the information in a clear, understandable way – and some of them don't cost a dime.
 We picked three of the best free online tools to help you graduate from investment newbie to pro.
 XBRL Data in Use, Forcastix and Calcbench all use data from SEC filings to organize the information in interesting and accessible ways.

 1. XBRL Data

 Let’s say you’re thinking about investing in a company that manufactures pharmaceuticals.
 Start by visiting XBRL Data in Use.
 You’ll notice the clickable pie chart in the center showing the breakdown of the U.S. economy.
 You can click on manufacturing and then on pharmaceuticals to get the overall picture, or if you look to the left, you’ll notice a few drop down task bars.

 Click the calendar year button instead of fiscal year (each company may have a different standard for fiscal year reporting), and select the third quarter of 2011 since it's the last quarter with full data.
 Then from the concept bar, select revenue.
 Select manufacturing from the division dropdown and pharmaceutical preparations from the industry dropdown.